RIKEN-RCCS/lens3/doc/design.md

   + Scheduling
     --Calculate the node that launches MinIO

-    --Look up the MinIO Address Table using the Zone ID as a key.
+    --Look up the MinIO Address Table using the Pool ID as a key.
-      --The Zone ID has already been obtained in step 1 or 2.
+      --The Pool ID has already been obtained in step 1 or 2.
       --If registered, that node.
 Absolute priority. (hard coded)

     --Criteria for selecting other nodes